LKremer/scbs/docs/tutorial.md

 | 2          | 3194798 | 3197978 | 19      | 14      | cell_12   | 1      | 10    | 0.1       | -0.3877691051698608 |
 | ...        |         |         |         |         |           |        |       |           |                     |

+Note that this table also contains some information about the regions that we quantified:
+`n_sites` is the number of methylation sites (usually CpG dinucleotides) and `n_cells` is the number of cells for which we were able to quantify methylation in that region.
+In this specific case, region `2:3194798-3197978` contains 19 CpG sites and 14 of our 27 cells had at least one sequencing read mapped to the region.
+Note that the table contains multiple rows per region (one for each cell), which is why `n_sites` and `n_cells` are repeated here.
 This methylation matrix can now be used to distinguish different cell types in the sample, perform PCA and/or UMAP, or perform clustering.

 If you want, you can also get a methylation matrix of specific genomic features that you are interested in.